 Employee benefit expenses relate to Rail Commissioner employees remaining under the Redeployment, Retraining and Redundancy (RRR) processes.
-Some of these employees are made available to the outsourced service provider for which this cost is reimbursed.
+Some of these employees were made available to the outsourced service provider for which this cost is reimbursed, this agreement with the service provider ceased during 2022-23.
 Other employees are undertaking reskilling and development through project placements and job shadowing.
 Through these initiatives, rail redeployees are providing services that enhance a number of public services related to transport, public health, compliance and public assets.